 Welcome to Cromarty Boat Club

-This is an ideal opportunity to get some experience and/or find out if sailing is indeed for you.
+This is an ideal opportunity to build up experience and/or find out if sailing is indeed for you.

-Now have a look at the rest of the site to see what the club does. check out the "Location of Club" on the map page.
-You will find members milling about generally on a Saturday.
-Say hallo and introduce yourself.
+Have a look at the rest of the site to see what the club does; check out the "Location of Club" on the map page.
+You will often find members working on their boats [of all types] on a Saturday.
+Say hello and introduce yourself.

-Cromarty Boat Club is committed to keeping sailing affordable to all, why not join us, with very low membership fees.
+Cromarty Boat Club is committed to keeping sailing affordable to all with very low membership fees so why not join us?

 Contact any of the committee to get a warm welcome.